Josephine Skriver Celebrates Her ‘Angelversary’ In Pink Lingerie For Latest Steamy Instagram Snap

 “I AM SO PROUD OF YOU!!
 I remember hearing about you becoming an angel and thinking ‘finally!!’
 You are my fave angel,” one follower wrote.

-In November of 2018, Josephine walked in her sixth fashion show for Victoria’s Secret, and explained to Harper’s Bazaar Australiathat while there have been a number of amazing memories from her tenure with the brand, getting her angel wings was definitely one of her favorites.
+In November of 2018, Josephine walked in her sixth fashion show for Victoria’s Secret and explained to Harper’s Bazaar Australia that while there have been a number of amazing memories from her tenure with the brand, getting her angel wings was definitely one of her favorites.

 “It so epic getting my angel wings,” she said.
 “I think the first time I really put them on at my first show, I had such a blast.
 That memory will always stick with me.”